What is Coagadex?

 Coagadex (10) is a man-made protein similar to a natural protein in the body that helps the blood to clot.

-Coagulation factor X is used to treat or prevent bleeding in people with hereditary factor X deficiency.
-This medication is for use in adults and children who are at least 12 years old.
+Coagadex is used to treat or prevent bleeding in people with hereditary factor X deficiency.
+This medication is for use in adults and children.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you have had an allergic reaction to clotting factor medicine.
+You should not use Coagadex if you have had an allergic reaction to clotting factor medicine.

-Coagulation factor X is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
-Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using this medication.
+Coagadex is made from donated human plasma and may contain viruses or other infectious agents.
+Donated plasma is tested and treated to reduce the risk of contamination, but there is still a small possibility it could transmit disease.
+Ask your doctor about any possible risk.

-Coagulation factor X is a powder medicine that must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Coagadex must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.

 Gently swirl but do not shake the medicine.
 The mixture should appear clear or slightly pearl-like.
 Do not use the mixed medicine if it looks cloudy or has particles in it.
-Prepare a new kit or call your pharmacist for a new supply of coagulation factor X.
+Prepare a new kit or call your pharmacist for a new kit.